 PART III – ADDiTIONAL REQUIRED Information

-1. Officers.
-ERCOT will obtain the names of all individuals and/or entities listed with the Texas Secretary of State as having binding authority for the Applicant.
+1. Officers and Principals.
+Provide the name of all officers and the name and position of all Principals, as defined by ERCOT Protocol Section 16.1.2, Principal of a Market Participant.
+ERCOT will perform an individual background check on each Principal of the Applicant.
+In addition, ERCOT will obtain the names of all individuals and/or entities listed with the Texas Secretary of State as having binding authority for the Applicant.
 ERCOT will use this list of individuals to determine who can execute such documents as the Standard Form Market Participant Agreement (Section 22, Attachment A), Amendment to the Standard Form Market Participant Agreement (Section 22, Attachment C), Digital Certificate Audit Attestation, etc. Alternatively, additional documentation (Articles of Incorporation, Board Resolutions, Delegation of Authority, Secretary’s Certificate, etc.) can be provided to prove binding authority for the Applicant.

 2. Affiliates and Other Registrations.
 Provide the name, legal structure, and relationship of each of the Applicant’s affiliates, if applicable.
 See Section 2.1, Definitions, for the definition of “Affiliate.”
 Please also provide the name and type of any other ERCOT Market Participant registrations held by the Applicant.
 (Attach additional pages if necessary.)